Hifiman : Susvara vs Shangri-La Senior

 Beneath the headphones, we have the Meitner MA5.

 This one network player / dac is very convenient for me, for it's got a variable output level, so I was able to hook up the Viva 845 to the RCA outputs of the dac and the Viva STX to its XLR outputs.
-Was easy then, to set up the volume of both amps independently for the output volume of both headphones to be the same. the overall level was adjusted with the MA5's volume control.
+Was easy then, to set up the volume of both amps independently for the output volume of both headphones to be the same.
+The overall level was adjusted with the MA5's volume control.

-The flutes are masking the violins’s accuracy.
+Susvara : The flutes are masking the violins’s accuracy.

-it is still today and in my opinion, the best orthodynamic available so far, but I cannot do otherwise
+It is still right and in my opinion, Susvara keep being the best orthodynamic available so far.

-since I hear it, than to note how the electrostatic technology takes the reproduction of this music beyond the limits of Susvara itself.
+But…I cannot do otherwise (since I hear it) than to note how the electrostatic technology takes the reproduction of this music beyond the limits of Susvara itself.

 The silkiness of the violins is transcribed with more acuity with the Shangri-La which goes higher at the treble but mind it, its treble is always very soft, it is consistent, it is full.